The difference between active and passive enrollment

 4. Communicate frequently about open enrollment deadlines.

 5. Provide employees with instructions on how to enroll.
+For more open enrollment tips and open enrollment ideas, ensure clear and consistent communication throughout the enrollment period.

-Active vs. Passive Enrollment: Which method is best for your organization?
+Active vs. Passive Enrollment: which method is best for your organization?

 Overall, we recommend you take an active approach to open enrollment.
 Even if your benefits haven’t changed much from last year, it’s better to have employees go through the process to verify that personal information is up to date and determine whether their current plans are aligned with wherever they’re at in life.